vihoikka/crispr-mucin/README.md

 # crispr-mucin
-Code for analysing data in Almeida &amp; Hoikkala et al. 2022 (in revision)

-For review purposes only.
+R code for analysing data and generating figures in Gabriel Magno de Freitas Almeida, Ville Hoikkala, Janne Ravantti, Noora Rantanen, Lotta-Riina Sundberg, 2022: <b>Mucin induces CRISPR-Cas defense in an opportunistic pathogen</b> Nature Communications.

+<b>How to use</b>
-The link to download the raw data has been provided elsewhere.
+- The link to raw data is found in the paper – please put these files in a folder called data_input.

-Raw data files go into folder data_input
+- Uncomment any package installer rows as necessary.
+- Running the code automatically creates folders for figures, datasources and other, populating them with relevant files.